rv178/website/content/posts/fen-string-parsing-in-rust.md

 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1
 ```

 This is the FEN string of the starting position in standard chess.
-It looks like random crap at first glance but trust me,
+It looks like random crap at first glance but
 this string conveys a lot of information.

 So let's divide it into parts.